Search the VKP Birth & Confirmation Records

 Search Criteria

 1. "Normal Search" is the default.
 It will find all occurrences of any given sequence of letters in a given search field.
-Thus, whether the sequence is a complete name or only a portion of a name, no matter where you seek the sequence, it will be found.
-For instance, if you type in [ jaeger ], you will find entries that include, "Jaeger, "Lobenjaeger", and "Geiger or Jaeger".
+The sequence may be a complete name or a portion of a name.
+For example, if you type the sequence “haus” in the surname search box, you will find all entries with surnames that contain the sequence “haus” such as Hauser, Langhaus, Wachhauser, etc.

 2. "Exact Match" will only find entries that include the exact letter sequence entered, and will not return any entry with additional spaces or other characters in the field searched.